thanh-cao/ms1-backe-construction/README.md

 ## User Experience (UX)
 ### User Stories
+1. As a first time visitor, I want to understand what the website is about and the purpose of it.
-1. As a first time visitor, I want to easily navigate through the website to find out the information I need.
+2. As a first time visitor, I want to easily navigate through the website to find out the information I need.
-2. As a first time visitor, I want to learn more about what kind of services the company offers.
+3. As a first time visitor, I want to learn more about what kind of services the company offers.
-3. As a first time visitor, I want to see previous work they have done, so that I can estimate their competencies.
+4. As a first time visitor, I want to see previous work they have done, so that I can estimate their competencies.
-4. As a first time visitor, I want to quickly send a message, so that I can ask further questions or to get a quote from the company.
+5. As a first time visitor, I want to quickly send a message, so that I can ask further questions or to get a quote from the company.
-5. As a returning visitor, I want to quickly find contact information of the company.
+6. As a returning visitor, I want to quickly find contact information of the company.

 ### Strategy
 The company's goal of the website is to present the company and attract customers.